sap-tutorials/btp-foundation/tutorials/cp-kyma-redis-function/cp-kyma-redis-function.md

 ### Deploy Functions

-In this step, you will deploy two Functions into Kyma runtime that were obtained in [Step 1](#clone-the-git-repository).
+In this step, you will deploy two Functions into SAP BTP, Kyma runtime that were obtained in [Step 1](#clone-the-git-repository).
 These resources include:

 - `cache-order-function.yaml`: This Function subscribes to an event published by the commerce mock application.
 Once triggered, it calls back to the commerce mock application to obtain the `totalPriceWithTax` and then cache the information into Redis.
 - `get-order-function.yaml`: This Function is exposed as an API allowing retrieval of data stored within the Redis cache.